micro-ROS/micro-ROS.github.io/_docs/tutorials/core/first_application_linux/index.md

 ---
 ```

+At this point, we know that our app is publishing pings.
+Let's check if it also answers to someone else's pings, publishing a pong as an answer.

-On another command line, let's subscribe to the pong topic
+So, first of all, let's subscribe with ROS 2 to the `pong` topic
+(notice that initially we don't expect to receive any pong, since none has been sent yet):

 ```bash
 source /opt/ros/$ROS_DISTRO/setup.bash